endless-hu/bustub-2020-public/README.md

 - `src/execution/limit_executor.cpp`
 - `src/execution/aggregation_executor.cpp`

-### Future Improvements

-The `index_scan_executor` is just equal to sequential scan because I don't know how to utilize the `predicate`.
-The B+ tree only supports exact key query, if I want a range scan, which means the begin condition is not accurate with keys in the index.

-Besides, there are some memory leaks.

 ### Additional Tests

 I passed all tests in `./test` folder.
 Besides, I added several additional tests to verify operations like: